Year | Term 1 | Term 2 | Term 3 |

 ||

-Year 11 | Project 3: Personal Investigation & Portfolio - Equates to 60% of overall qualification.
+Year 11 | Project 3: Completion of Personal Investigation & Portfolio - Equates to 60% of overall qualification.
 Unit 2 – Practical Examination Students will be given a range of questions by the exam board.
 They will choose one of the questions to research, design & develop a final outcome.
 The final outcome will be completed over 10 hours in exam conditions.
 Equates to 40% of overall qualification. |